-Jack the Bulldog is the university’s official mascot – a well-known figure who is a beloved presence at Georgetown sports events.
-According to the American Kennel Club, Jack ranks eighth among the 125 most famous dogs in pop culture.
+Jack the Bulldog is Georgetown University’s official mascot – a well-known figure who is a beloved presence at Georgetown sporting events and campus activities.

 Requests for Jack

 On Nov.
 30, 2023, Georgetown announced that a new mascot will arrive on campus in January 2024.
 More information will be shared about engaging with Jack once he arrives.